ocp-power-automation/ocs-upi-kvm/README.md

 - create-ocp.sh [ --retry ]
 - setup-ocs-ci.sh
 - deploy-ocs-ci.sh
+- test-ocs-ci.sh [ --tier <0,1,...> ]
-- teardown-ocs.sh
+- teardown-ocs-ci.sh

 The scripts above correspond to high level tasks of OCS-CI.
 They are intended to be invoked from an automation test script such as might be deployed with Jenkins and are designed to run unattended.
 The scripts are listed in the order that they are expected to be run.

-This project uses git submodules: ocp-power-automation/ocp4-upi-kvm and red-hat-storage/ocs-ci.
+This project uses git submodules: github.com/ocp-power-automation/ocp4-upi-kvm and github.com/red-hat-storage/ocs-ci.
 This project should be cloned to instantiate submodules as shown below.

 ```
 git clone https://github.com/ocp-power-automation/ocs-upi-kvm --recursive /root/ocs-upi-kvm

-or
+OR

 git clone https://github.com/ocp-power-automation/ocs-upi-kvm.sh /root/ocs-upi-kvm
 cd /root/ocs-upi-kvm